samoyed-health-foundation/website/site/content/diseases/luxating-patella.md

 including poor to no ability to jump.

-**Grade 5** (or severe grade 4 depending on the grading scheme) is when the dog won\'t use the legs or when the gait is stiff legged due to the patella being underdeveloped or permanently dislocated and fixed in place outside its normal position.
+**Grade 5** (or severe grade 4 depending on the grading scheme) is when the dog won't use the legs or when the gait is stiff legged due to the patella being underdeveloped or permanently dislocated and fixed in place outside its normal position.